tyconsulting/blog.tyang.github.io/_posts/2014-11-20-experience-manipulating-mdt-database-using-sma-scorch-sharepoint.md

 The link filters the list ID.
 ID must equal to 1 (first item in the list).
 This is to prevent users adding additional item to the list.
 They must always edit the first (and only) item on the list.

-Start SMA Runbook called “Update-MDTLocation”:
+Start SMA Runbook called "Update-MDTLocation":

 <a href="http://blog.tyang.org/wp-content/uploads/2014/11/image18.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/11/image_thumb18.png" alt="image" width="448" height="307" border="0" /></a>